Learning from Discriminatory Training Data: Problem formulation

-Next, we define the cross-risk and resilience of a supervised learning algorithm to discriminatory perturbations of training data, which measure how well an algorithm trained on potentially discriminatory~$\tilde{D}$ performs when it is evaluated on a non-discriminatory~$D$.
+We do not assume that the perfectly fair decision-making process, illustrated in Figure \ref{fig:dataset-shifts}A, exists already in all real-world contexts.
+In stark contrast, we posit that its knowledge should not be required to prevent discrimination in supervised learning.
+The above constructs enable us to formalize the goal for fair learning methods on the grounds of dataset shifts and specify the idealized real-world scenarios that the methods achieving this goal address.
+Next, we define the cross-loss of a supervised learning algorithm to discriminatory concept shifts, which measure how well an algorithm trained on \textit{potentially} discriminatory training dataset, i.e.,~$D_\text{train} = \tilde{D}$ or $D_\text{train} = D$, performs when it is evaluated on a non-discriminatory~$D_\text{test}=D$.